Theo-D/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 5-get_dnodeint_at_index.c - Contains the definition for a function that returns the nth node of a dlistint_t list.

 6-sum_dlistint.c - Contains the definition for a function that returns the sum of all the data (n) of a dlistint_t list.

+7-insert_dnodeint.c - Contains the definition for a function that inserts a new node at given position.